 The golf courses in Minnesota typically reach their peak of conditioning when the fall arrives and the harsh, beating sun is lower in the sky.
-The trees are turning colors, the air is crisp, the courses are typically less crowded, and it is a great time be outside and enjoying the change of seasons.
+The trees are turning colors, the air is crisp, the courses are typically less crowded, and it is a great time being outside and enjoying the change of seasons.
 But you should be aware that the weather in autumn in Minnesota can change even quicker than a birdie can become a bogie.
 So, be prepared.

 - Watch the Weather

 Make sure to check out the weather online before you book a tee time or head to the course.
 And because the weather can change so quickly, consider getting a weather app on your smartphone so you can stay up-to-date on the forecast and know what’s coming.
-You can prepare for rain and you can prepare for cold, but mix them together and it’s a recipe for a washed out round and wasted day.
+You can prepare for rain and you can prepare for cold, but mix them together and it’s a recipe for a washed-out round and wasted day.

 - Wear Layers

 Wearing layers is the key to a proper wardrobe for the course in the fall.
 You can always remove a layer if your activity warms you up – but you can’t put something on if you don’t bring it along to the course.

 Wearing breathable materials keeps you warm and dry, and much of it is very flexible that shouldn’t impede your swing.

 - Gearing Up with Rain Gear

 You likely have plenty of compartments on your golf bag, so one of them should house your rain gear.
 There are a lot of different styles on the market, but be sure to find something that keeps you dry and allows you to take a full swing.
 A rain hat is also recommended to keep your head dry and it can help keep your vision unobstructed from rain.